1. Home

 • If you are pregnant or breastfeeding

-Stop use and ask doctor if:
+Stop use and ask a healthcare provider if:

 • Redness or swelling is present in area causing pain